AndroidPillars/Node.js/README.md

 - JSON stands for JavaScript Object Notation
 - It is a lightweight format for storing and transporting data
 - It is often used when data is sent from a server to a web page
 - Note: Install Json Viewer extension in google chrome for seeing the json Format in Structured way.
   &nbsp;
   <b>In controllers/post.js</b>
+  &nbsp;
   ```ruby
    exports.getPosts = (req, res) => {
     res.json({